RolnickLab/antenna/README.md

 - Upload some test images to a subfolder in the `ami` bucket (one subfolder per deployment)
 - Give the bucket or folder anonymous access using the "Anonymous access" button in the Minio web interface.
 - Both public and private buckets with presigned URLs should work.
-- Add an entry to your local `/etc/hosts` file to map the `minio` hostname to localhost so the same image URLs can be viewed in your host machine's browser and processed in the backend containers.
+- Add entries to your local `/etc/hosts` file to map the `minio` and `django` hostnames to localhost so the same image URLs can be viewed in your host machine's browser and processed in the backend containers.

 ```
 127.0.0.1 minio
+127.0.0.1 django
 ```

 ## Email